Using Design Adjectives to Determine Look and Feel

 So how do you figure out what the design should communicate and what emotions it should invoke?
 If you’re working with an organization that doesn’t have clearly established brand guidelines or is looking to change their visual language this could be a tricky task.

-Having a conversation is a good starting point, but you need to ask the most effecient questions.
+Having a conversation is a good starting point, but you need to ask the most efficient questions.
 This is where design adjectives come into play.

 Exploring Look and Feel with Design Adjectives